-These policies are an outrage, violating our fundamental rights and even the most basic fairness in our city.
-This is not an acceptable approach to public safety in New York.
+These policing practices create and foster an atmosphere of fear and mistrust of the police, while violating New Yorkers’ human and constitutional rights, and systemically perpetuate inequality in our city.
+This is not an acceptable approach to public safety or progress in New York.

-New York City needs a fundamentally different approach to policing and public safety, one based on cooperation and respect for communities – not on targeting and harassment.
+New York City needs an approach to public safety that is based on respect for and holistic investment in communities, not on police targeting and harassment.

 Investment and Respect: We need public safety practices that are based on investment in and respect for all communities in New York City.
 Every New Yorker deserves to be treated with dignity and respect, not reflexively as suspects in their own neighborhoods.
 Investment in local infrastructure and communities' well-being is a pre-requisite to meaningful community safety.

 Safety & Human Rights: Community members deserve to feel safe and have their rights protected and upheld by law enforcement, not violated.